Park location

 There is a need to update the current park plan of the area.
 The previous park plan was rejected and returned to the preparation stage in 2014, and in 2016, the City implemented the current, temporary park.

 The basis for the new park plan will be a general idea and concept plan, which outlines the principles around plant life and functional development.
 The starting point of the plan is to maintain the main features and natural value of the current park.
-The idea and concept plan for Töölönlahdenpuisto Park will start with a resident survey and workshops with businesses and associations in the area in early 2024.
-It will be possible to comment on the material of the idea and concept plan through a Voice your Opinion survey in late spring 2024.
+The idea and concept plan for Töölönlahdenpuisto Park started with a resident survey and workshops with businesses and associations in the area in early 2024.
+It was possible to comment on the material of the idea and concept plan through a Voice your Opinion survey in June 2024.

 Work on the park plan will begin in autumn 2024, based on the idea and concept plan.
 The park plan will include further details on the longer-term development.
 It will also be possible to provide further feedback on the park drafts during the actual park planning stage.
 The park plan drafts will also be published at hel.fi/suunnitelmat, under Street and park plans.
 Construction schedules will be decided later.